V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

 \textbf{Challenge 6: Label Noise.} In the final challenge, we investigate the robustness of the AI models to label noise.
 For this purpose, the respective AI systems are trained on datasets with specific amounts of perturbed labels (flipped labels).
-In Fig.~\ref{fig:experiments}, we compare the model's performances for different degrees of label perturbation.
+In Fig.~\ref{fig:challenge6}, we compare the model's performances for different degrees of label perturbation.
 In general, all AI models have difficulties coping with the noise.
 In this experiment $\alpha$ILP seems to be least affected given the Theory X rule.
 On numerical and complex problems the ILP system Aleph maintains its lead position, although it also has to cope with large performance losses.
-The other ILP system Popper, however, is subject to strong turmoil that results in a performance close to random guessing.
-The investigated neural approaches all show a very similar level of degradation and are slightly less affected by the noise compared to ILP.
+Popper, however, is subject to strong turmoil that results in a performance close to random guessing and a multitude of failed runs.
+The investigated neural approaches all show a very similar level of degradation and are slightly less affected by the noise compared to the ILP ones. \\